There are no products in your shopping cart.

-To apply for this role please send a CV and a covering letter to Claire Cohen, Head of Information and Education at [email protected], in your letter please explain why you feel your skills and experience are appropriate for this position, paying particular reference to the job and person specifications.
+To apply for this role please send a CV and a covering letter to Rebecca Shoosmith, Head of Support Services and Deputy Chief Executive via [email protected].
+In your letter please explain why you feel your skills and experience are appropriate for this position.
 Applications without a covering letter will not be considered.

 This is a fantastic opportunity to join the Communications and Public Affairs team at jo's Cervical Cancer Trust.
 You’ll help make a real difference to those affected by cervical cancer and abnormalities as well as getting us closer to our vision of eradicating the disease.